WRTeam-in/elms-doc/admin-panel/firebase-settings.md

 1. In the Firebase console, open Settings > Service Accounts.
 2. Click Generate New Private Key, then confirm by clicking Generate Key.
-3. Securely store the JSON file containing the key and upload in Admin Panel in System Settings > Notification Setting.
+3. Securely store the JSON file containing the key and upload in Admin Panel in  Settings > Firebase Setting.